BMW M5 Car Lease

 From the first inception of this iconic model back in 1985, the BMW M5 created and still defines the image of the sports saloon, continuing today in revolutionising the class.
 A complete drivers car, the sleek yet subtle styling, luxurious use of favoured materials and phenomenal handling and acceleration all complete the mass appeal of the M5.
 Contact our friendly team of experts now to discuss our latest BMW M5 lease deals.

+BMW’s M5 is the yardstick against which all serious performance saloons are judged, a car that gets turbo power for the first time, courtesy of a 552bhp 4.4-litre V8 that’s 10% more powerful yet 30% more efficient than its predecessor.
 A trick diff gets the power on tarmac and the M division has even developed diesel power and all-wheel drive for those who want it.
 Munich, it seems, has thought of almost everything.